Skip to main contentScroll Top

 • West zone

-A central area therefore, formed by the square of the old woman town (that the village is also called Mueang Kao, which literally means “old town”), then 4 zones distributed around it according to the cardinal points.
+A central zone, therefore, formed by the square of the old town (which is also called the village of Mueang Kao, which literally means "old town"), then 4 zones distributed around it according to the cardinal points.

 old city wall sukhothai